DanMorriss/jazz-platform/README.md

 [Back to top](<#contents>)
 #### First Time Visitor Goals
 - Gain an understanding of what the jazz platform is.
-- find out how to attend the next event.
+- Find out how to attend the next event.
 - Find out information on the house band.
 - Navigate the site easily.